Carolista/LC-React-Studio04/README.md

 They should display only after the first entry has been submitted through the form.
 What value can you base your boolean expression on?
 > Hint: This can be accomplished the same way as the previous bonus mission, but instead of `doAThing` you would just put the HTML element or React component element!

+### C. Just for fun - see some animation in action.
+You don't really have to code anything for this, but if you want to see some fun effects on the page, there's a branch for that.
+ - [ ] Use `git checkout` to switch to the `solution-with-animation` branch.
+ - [ ] If the app is no longer compiled, use `npm start` to serve it back up to `localhost:3000`.
+ - [ ] As you add food and exercise on the app, watch how the net calories in the middle fade out and back in.

 ---